CAPTAIN320/Random-Countries-Random-Colors/README.md

 # Random-Country-Random-Color

+This is a program written in Javascript that displays the name of countries randomly together with random colors for each country after a duration of time.

-Can be found at: https://codepen.io/captain320/pen/mYWpPJ
+It can be found at: https://codepen.io/captain320/pen/mYWpPJ